nmacedo/MSV/Puzzles/OwnGrandpa/README.md

 ### Development history
 * The original model, by Daniel Jackson, is a running example in the book *Software Abstractions: Logic, Language, and Analysis* and is distributed with the Alloy Analyzer.
 * This model is slight variation of the original, and has been used to illustrate the FASE'15 *[Exploring scenario exploration](http://nmacedo.github.io/pubs.html#fase15)* paper.
-* All models have been developed and analyzed under the *Alloy Analyzer 4.2_2015-02-22*.
+* Alloy models have been developed and analyzed under the *Alloy Analyzer 4.2_2015-02-22*.

 ---